nicholasbard/teknonaturalist/README.md

 ![teknonaturalist](/setup_resources/teknonaturalist.png)
 <br>

 To run __teknonaturalist__, open the setup and execution files, edit the header lines as needed, and save and run the scripts.
 Files contain annotations with important information to guide the user.
-We suggest that line-by-line command running of shell script and txt files may be particularly useful, particularly for new users and for troubleshooting. <br>
+We suggest that line-by-line command running of shell script and txt files may be useful, particularly for new users and for troubleshooting. <br>
 <br>

 Setup: Installation of Snakemake and teknonaturalist (must be run once before initial use)